- Sample Itinerary

 Day 2: Peaceful floating and more time in the inflatable kayaks before reaching Westwater Ranger Station.
 The river enters the narrow canyons that give Westwater the nickname, “the Little Grand”.
 Small rapids begin to materialize along the otherwise peaceful stretches of the Colorado.
 Camp at one of the many beaches within Westwater Canyon.

-Day 3: Encounter rapids of Westwater–one right after another–Hunter’s, Funnel Falls, Surprise and . . .
+Day 3: Gear up for rapids–one right after another–Hunter’s, Funnel Falls, Surprise and . . .
 THE BIG ONE: Skull Rapid.
-Observe bald eagle, great blue heron and snowy egret habitats.
-Short trip back to Green River.
+Observe bald eagle, great blue heron and snowy egret habitats in the meandering flat-water bellow.
+Enjoy a short trip back to Green River.

 SAMPLE 2-DAY ITINERARY